Cyber Security in Schools: Removable Media, Data Loss and Malware

-Over the last two years, we have spent hundreds of hours working with individuals and departments mapping data processes in line with data protection compliance (EU GDPR Art.30).
-These data mapping exercises have highlighted many technical and operational security weaknesses that could impact on the rights and freedoms of individuals.
+Over the last two years, we have spent hundreds of hours working with individuals and departments mapping data processes in line with data protection compliance (EU GDPR Art.
+30).
+These data mapping exercises have highlighted many technical and operational security weaknesses that could impact the rights and freedoms of individuals.

 A common theme during the process mapping is the identification of shadow IT, often in the form of personally owned removable media and private cloud storage.
-The use of these storage devices/locations leave the school with dark data; unmanaged, unsecured data that is entirely outside of the school's control and governance.
+The use of these storage devices/locations leaves the school with "dark data", unmanaged, unsecured data that is entirely outside of the school's control and governance.

-In this ninth blog in the series which builds upon every stage of the NCSC's 10 Steps to Cyber Security, we outline how the use of removable media can be a significant risk to your school or organisation and describe how to significantly reduce the risk by the application of appropriate security controls and the management of removable media.
+In this ninth blog in the series, which builds on each stage of the NCSC's 10 Steps to Cyber Security, we outline how the use of removable media can pose a significant risk to your school or organization, as well as how to significantly reduce the risk through the implementation of appropriate security controls and removable media management.

 What are the risks associated with staff and students using removable media?

 Removable media has always been an easy way for malware to be introduced to your computer and to the network.
-With raised awareness around data protection, more and more businesses realise that alongside possible infections, there is a high risk of accidental or deliberate loss of data that could lead to a reportable data breach.
-Ultimately the loss of data, whether through the accidental displacement of a USB drive or losing access to data through a ransomware attack, can severely damage an organisation's reputation, and in some cases lead to fines from local regulatory authorities.
+With increased awareness around data protection, more and more businesses realise that, alongside possible infections, there is a high risk of accidental or deliberate loss of data that could lead to a reportable data breach.
+Ultimately, the loss of data, whether through the accidental displacement of a USB drive or losing access to data through a ransomware attack, can severely damage an organisation's reputation and, in some cases, lead to fines from local regulatory authorities.
 Types of removable media vary.
 In this blog, we are specifically talking about:

 Pen drives/thumb drives

 External hard drives/storage